-Click for: general guidance, additional details, the scientific brief.
-Click here for more of our harm reduction guidance and graphics.
+Click for more from the CDC: general guidance, travel guidance and the scientific brief.
+Click here for our harm reduction guidance and graphics.

 Promising real-world vaccination data is showing signs that vaccinated people have lower likelihood of transmitting the virus to others.
-The early data shows that vaccinated people are less likely to get asymptomatic infection (90%) and lower viral loads when infected (4x decreases).
-In turn, lower viral loads and asymptomatic infection are linked to less viral spread.
+Studies in real-world high risk settings show that vaccinated people are less likely to get asymptomatic infection (90% less in this study and this study) and lower viral loads when infected (4x decreases).
+In turn, lower viral loads and less asymptomatic infection are linked to less viral spread.